Blankeos/prismic-next-demo/README.md

 - `prismicio-types.d.ts` Slice machine generated types.
 - Page: `slice-simulator` page in Next.js, add this to simulate slices in real-time as you edit thme.
 Use thsi alongisde src/slices when making slices.
+- Page: `[uid]/page.js`.
+  - This is the page that renders the "<SliceZone>".
+  - You want to query "Page" document type here.
+  - Render the `pages.data.slices` inside SliceZone and you're good to go.
+  - It's also going to be related to your `prismicio.js` because the routes you define there will be replacing [uid] here.

 #### General Workflow